 Although our chemical treatments will improve the appearance of reinforcing stains, they may reappear after a few weeks if they are not repaired.
 If you would like further information about how to repair these types of stains please call us.

 NOTE: LESS THAN 5% OF RUST STAINS ARE CAUSED BY RUSTING REINFORCING MESH.
 CALL US TO CHECK.

-Less than 2% of rust stains are caused by small metal fragments or contaminated pebbles within the aggregate in concrete pools.
-So, this means that the fragments often come from the metal rollers that are used to crush the pebbles down to a particular uniform size.
+Less than 2% of rust stains come from small metal fragments or contaminated pebbles within the aggregate in concrete pools.
+So, this means that the fragments often come from the metal rollers used to crush the pebbles down to a particular uniform size.

 Also, individual contaminated pebbles can have heavy mineral content and this mineral bleeds out over time.
 These stains may also leave a very small brown trail (only 1/8 inches).
-Importantly, these stains normally appear soon after the pool is newly built and may multiply in certain areas over time.
-In short, our treatment process rapidly accelerates the oxidization (rusting) process which will cause the rust stains to break down and dissolve away permanently.
+Importantly, these stains will appear soon after the pool is newly built and may multiply in certain areas over time.
+In short, our treatment process rapidly accelerates the oxidization (rusting) process which will cause the rust stains to break down and dissolve away.

 Customers who have widespread rust stains should consider using CuLator Metal Eliminator in addition to our treatment.
 This product will help remove the excess metals from the water to help prevent the stain from reappearing later.
-Our standard treatment will dissolve metal stains but will not physically remove all of them from the water.
+Our treatment will dissolve metal stains but will not physically remove all the metal from the water.
 Remember, liquid metal treatments only ‘suspend’ rather than actually remove the metal from the water.
 However, CuLator Metal Eliminator is unique because it can physically remove metals from pool water.
-Remember, your pool shop will assist you in measuring the metal levels in your pool water.
+Remember, your pool store will assist you in measuring the metal levels in your pool water.